Conveniently located to serve St. George and Ivins, Utah

 The face is usually the first part of the body to show signs of aging.
 Gravity and a loss of volume cause skin to sag and wrinkles to form.
-While there is no way to prevent aging, a face and neck lift procedure can smooth the skin, tighten tissues and muscle, and remove excess skin and fat.
+While there is no way to prevent aging, a face and neck lift procedure can smooth the skin, tighten tissues and muscles, and remove excess skin and fat.
 This helps patients look and feel younger.
-The best candidates for a Face Lift surgery range from age 40 to 75.
+The best candidates for a facelift surgery in St. George, UT range from age 40 to 75.
 They display signs of facial aging, but their skin maintains some elasticity.
 Older patients in good health with reasonable skin quality may be candidates as well.

 In your initial consultation with Dr. Gardner, you will discuss your medical history and receive a physical exam.
 You should be healthy and have realistic goals for your procedure.
 Your surgeon will make recommendations based on your expectations and overall health.
 In some cases, a more minor procedure may be enough to satisfy your goals.

 To have a safe procedure and a comfortable recovery process, you will need to prepare a few things.
 This can include temporary changes in your lifestyle choices, schedule, and other activities.